 The American Dream in The Great Gatsby

 Chapter 1 places us in a particular year – 1922 – and gives us some background about WWI.
 This is relevant, since the 1920s is presented as a time of hollow decadence among the wealthy, as evidenced especially by the parties in Chapters 2 and 3.
-And as we mention above, the 1920s were a particularly tense time in America.
+And as we mentioned above, the 1920s were a particularly tense time in America.

 We also meet George and Myrtle Wilson in Chapter 2, both working class people who are working to improve their lot in life, George through his work, and Myrtle through her affair with Tom Buchanan.

 We learn about Gatsby’s goal in Chapter 4: to win Daisy back.
 Despite everything he owns, including fantastic amounts of money and an over-the-top mansion, for Gatsby, Daisy is the ultimate status symbol.
-So in Chapter 5, when Daisy and Gatsby reunite and begin an affair, it seems like Gatsby could in fact achieve his goal.
+So in Chapter 5, when Daisy and Gatsby reunite and begin an affair, it seems like Gatsby could, in fact, achieve his goal.